-When assigning codes to services billed by teaching physicians, reviewers will combine the documentation of both the resident and the teaching physician.
+The participation of the teaching physician in the management of the patient, when assigning codes to services billed by teaching physicians, reviewers will combine the documentation of both the resident and the teaching physician.

 Documentation by the resident of the presence and participation of the teaching physician is not sufficient to establish the presence and participation of the teaching physician.